spamegg1/abstract-thinking/complex/system.md

 A system is a group of interacting or interrelated elements that act according to a set of rules or set of constraints to form a unified whole.

-Broadly there are economic systems, biological systems, ecological systems, logical systems, natural vs. artificial systems, engineered systems, autonomous vs. controlled systems and *many, many more*.
+There are economic systems, biological systems, ecological systems, logical systems, natural vs. artificial systems, engineered systems, autonomous vs. controlled systems and *many, many more*.